grid-line

 Christmas Gift Preference by Gender

-On average, US men and women have significant differences in Christmas gift preference.
+On average, US men and women have significant differences in Christmas gift preferences.

 Despite this, gift cards ranked first as the preferred type of Christmas gift for both men and women.
 And clothing & accessories was second for both, too.